cosmos/ibc-e2e-docs-example/demo/cosmos-evm/docs/walkthrough-wire.md

 After the previous step, both chains have a light client for the counterparty, but nothing yet connects them.
 This step does three things:

 - **Links the two clients**: registers each client's counterparty on-chain so the IBC module knows which client to use when sending packets.
-- **Wires the IFT application bridge**: tells each chain's IFT module which addresses and denoms correspond across chains, and what to mint or burn when a packet arrives.
+- **Wires the IFT application bridge**: tells each chain's IFT module/contract which addresses and denoms correspond across chains, and what to mint or burn when a packet arrives.
 - **Tells the relayer which connections to watch**: updates the relayer config with the client IDs it should relay for.

 Run [`setup.sh`](https://github.com/cosmos/ibc-e2e-docs-example/blob/main/demo/cosmos-evm/setup.sh):